zaqifathis/BIMserver-doc/Get-Started-Quick-Guide.md

 **Checkin an IFC model**

 1. Use http://localhost:[port]/admin/console.html and run the Checkin API to checkin a model, or
-2. Use a GUI such as the bimvie.ws to checkin a model either into a new or an existing project.
+2. Use a GUI such as the bimvie.ws to checkin a model either into an existing project.

 **View the model**